-Zambian magistrate-level courts issue adoption and custody orders based on recommendations made by district level officers from the Zambian Central Authority.
-If these officers are satisfied that the prospective adoptive parents are suitable to adopt and that the adoption is clearly in the best interest of the child, then they are likely to recommend adoption to the courts.
-Courts rarely turn down cases, although it is possible for magistrates to do so if they do not believe the adoption is in the best interests of the child.
+Zambian Subordinate (magistrate)-level or High courts grant adoption and custody orders based on recommendations made by district level Juvenile Inspectors from the Zambian Central Authority.
+If these officers are satisfied that the prospective adoptive parents are suitable to adopt and that the adoption is clearly in the best interest of the child in need of care, then they are likely to recommend adoption to the courts.
+Courts rarely turn down cases, although it is possible for magistrates or judges to do so if they do not believe the adoption is in the best interests of the child.
 The court also grants the Committal Order to commence the fostering period.

 Role of Accredited or Approved Adoption Service Providers:

 Unless a public domestic authority is providing all adoption services in your case, there must be a U.S.-accredited or approved adoption service provider acting as the primary provider in every case.
 Also, any agency or person providing an adoption service on behalf of prospective adoptive parents in any Convention or non-Convention intercountry adoption case must be accredited or approved, or be a supervised or exempted provider.
 Adoption service means any one of the following six services: